asgardeo/asgardeo-auth-react-sdk/README.md

 ```
 ---
 ### SecureRoute
-The SDK also provides a component called `SecureRoute` that wraps the `Route` component provided by `react-router`dom`.
+The SDK also provides a component called `SecureRoute` that wraps the `Route` component provided by `react-router-dom`.
 This allows you to secure your routes using the SDK.
 Only authenticated users will be taken to the route.
 The component let's you pass a callback function that would be fired if the user is not authenticated.

 This component takes three props.
 The `path` and `component` props just relay the prop values directly to the `Route` component.
-The `callback` prop takes a callback function that is fired when an unauthenticated user access teh route.
-Developers can use this callback function to either to redirect the user to the login page of the app to call the [`signIn`](#signIn) method.
+The `callback` prop takes a callback function that is fired when an unauthenticated user access the route.
+Developers can use this callback function to either to redirect the user to the login page of the app or to call the [`signIn`](#signIn) method.
 #### Example
 ```TypeScript
 <SecureRoute path={ "/secure-page" } component={ <SecureComponent /> } callback={ callback } />